dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3042: Focusing on skills aids personal and economic satisfaction.
+### T3042: Prioritizing job readiness prepares students for the modern job market and societal contributions.

 |Support|
 |---|